ArtificialOwl/daita.github.com/_posts/2019-08-12-custom-search.md

 The event `\OCA\Files_FullTextSearch::onFileIndexing` is broadcast each time a file is ready to be indexed: when the file is created, or modified, or shared/unshared.
 The event contains the current `File` and the `IndexDocument` that will be send to the elasticsearch.

+Once catched, we will feed the `IndexDocument` with the extracted metadata from `File`, so the extra metadata will be indexed with the rest of the document.

 _catching the event_
 ```php